adam-rumpf/social-transit-network-analysis/README.md

 * `arc_data.txt`
 * `gravity_metrics.txt`
+* `final.txt`
 * `initial_flows.txt`
 * `initial_solution_log.txt`
 * `node_data.txt`
 * `objective_data.txt`
 * `problem_data.txt`
+* `solution.txt`
 * `transit_data.txt`
 * `user_cost_data.txt`
 * `vehicle_data.txt`

-Most of these correspond to the standard network input files used by the other programs that are part of this project, except for `gravity_metrics.txt` and `initial_flows.txt`, which are produced by the preprocessor [social-transit-solver-single](https://github.com/adam-rumpf/social-transit-solver-single).
+Most of these correspond to the standard network input files used by the other programs that are part of this project, except for `gravity_metrics.txt` and `initial_flows.txt`, which are produced by the preprocessor [social-transit-solver-single](https://github.com/adam-rumpf/social-transit-solver-single), and except for `final.txt` and `solution.txt`, which are produced by the main solution algorithm [social-transit-solver](https://github.com/adam-rumpf/social-transit-solver).
 See the other repositories' READMEs for format details.

 ## Output Folder